Special deer hunt in fall to aid Wisconsin research project

 A special two-day deer hunting season is being offered this fall to help scientists better understand deer density.

-The DNR is in the midst of a four-year study that started in 2021 to assess and develop methodologies to provide accurate estimates of small deer populations using trail cameras.
+The DNR is in the midst of a four-year study that started in 2021 to assess and develop methodologies for providing accurate estimates of small deer populations using trail cameras.

 People are also reading…

 The 9,150-acre wildlife area was named for a series of gently rolling sandy ridges crisscrossing the property and lies within the bed of ancient Glacial Lake Wisconsin, an expansive region of flat, marshy land interspersed with forests in central Wisconsin southwest of Wisconsin Rapids.
-The property is managed by a team of DNR wildlife technicians and biologists and is surrounded by a nine-foot high deer-proof fence, providing a contained and ideal environment for wildlife research.
+The property is managed by a team of DNR wildlife technicians and biologists and is surrounded by a 9-foot-high deer-proof fence, providing a contained environment ideal for wildlife research.

 Photos: Wisconsin hunters show off their harvests from the 2017 gun deer season